coderFaiisal/advanced-tech/README.md

 ### Welcome to the Advanced Tech

-# Here you can see the live website [Live Site] (https://advanced-tech-virid.vercel.app/).
+### Here you can see the live website: https://advanced-tech-virid.vercel.app/

 ##